Choupo-Moting scores four as Bayern Munich hammer Bremer SV 12-0 in DFB Pokal

 The Cameroon international grabbed his second goal of the night a few seconds after Bremer SV defender Jan-Luca Warm turned the ball into the back of his own net in the 27th minute.

-Just after the half hour-mark, Choupo-Moting ensured he grabbed his hat-trick before the break as Bayern Munich maintained their 5-0 lead.
+Just after the half hour-mark, Choupo-Moting ensured he grabbed his hat-trick as Bayern Munich maintained their 5-0 lead into the break.

 Immediately after the restart, Nagelsmann's men continued from where they stopped with Malik Tillman making it six in the 47th minute and Musiala notched his brace a minute later, thanks to another assist from Choupo-Moting.